stenialo/Text2HBM/Textual_Descriptions/README.md

 # License

-This data is free to use for any purpose.
+This data is free to use for research purposes.
 If you write a paper using the data, please send an email to kristina.yordanova (at) text2hbm.org giving the citation.

 Please also cite the corresponding technical report in your publication: